 What does niching achieve?

 Who would you prefer to work with, a marketing agency that are experts within the construction industry and knows exactly how to deliver a construction business in front of their ideal clients or someone who jumps between industries and has no relationship with the industry at hand?
 One minute they are working with a hairdressers and then they have you next up.

-The answer is obvious, working with someone who knows the ins and outs of your industry is going to be the better option.
-They understand what you do, they understand the right audience, they understand the right message and they can do it effectively.
-This is also known as a master of all trades, experts of none.
+There's no correlation.
+Working with someone who knows the ins and outs of your industry is going to be the better option.
+They understand what you do, they understand your ideal client, they understand the right message and they can do it effectively.

 Most of us are not in this situation, so let’s scale things down and look at the numbers carefully.
 You want to target all of your marketing efforts in the right direction, be the big fish in the small lake.
 This approach allows you to make the most out of your marketing budget.